northern-tester/transmission/04 Exercise 4 - Migration/Migration-Notes.md

 * Introduce a scenario, disastrous TV campaign forces architectural review.
 * In AWS to autoscale the web layer by instances, need to consider timings, instance sizes. new AWS load balancer
 * Update testability canvas for this new circumstance.
 * Next, tease out certain services into lambda as they need to scale much larger!
-Also rewriting these in go, as it is now the native lambda language.
+Also rewriting these in java, as it is now the native lambda language.

 ## To create